 It's a big world out there, and it's about time the industry acknowledges that, too.
 As an editor, I continuously keep my eyes and ears open for brands and names across the globe that inspire new modes of style and spark creativity.
 Today, I'm delving into the Asian-designed brands that are redefining what it means to be cool.

 The impact of Asian culture on fashion is innumerable and immense, and as we continue to comb through the trends that pervade the industry today, it's important to give credit where it's due.
 From Shanghai and Milan to Tokyo and New York City, these emerging brands have delighted us with their interpretations of '90s nostalgia and clean-cut, modern minimalism.
-Of course, this is just a small sampling of the brilliant designers out there but, nonetheless, represents the diverse scope of Asia's cultural influence.
+Of course, this is just a small sampling of the brilliant designers out there, but it represents the diverse scope of Asia's cultural influence nonetheless.
 Keep reading to see the full list of brands and to shop our favorite pieces from each.

 Leave your Y2K slogan tees at home.
 We've now entered the era of logo earrings.
 Emblazoned with phrases like "Help me" and "For your health," Jiwinaia is true to the Gen Z brand of sartorial satire.
 You won't see such eccentric pieces on anyone else, and that's precisely the point.
 Created by Central Saint Martins graduate Marisa Jiwi Seok, the Milan-based brand has already received the seal of approval from celebs such as Dua Lipa, Rosalia, and K-pop artist CL.

 Perverze is more than just a fashion brand.
 It's a movement.
 Launched in 2016, the Japanese label is run and directed by an enigmatic design collective that roots its rebellious designs in the traditions of Japanese streetwear.
-After building a cult following on its home turf, Perverze is now available in a number of limited retailers internationally including, Assembly New York and Ssense.
+After building a cult following on its home turf, Perverze is now available in limited international retailers, including Assembly New York and Ssense.

 Emerging out of Shanghai, Shushu/Tong is the independent fashion label reimagining femininity.
 Created and designed by duo Liushu Lei and Yutong Jiang, the brand's stunning embellishments and joyful, girly patterns are anything but ordinary.
 Since I saw images from its latest collection, the minidresses, in particular, have lived in my mind rent-free.